Enhanced radio emission between a galaxy cluster pair: Discussion

 \section{Discussion}

 The newly discovered extended radio emission connects the two X-ray clumps (Fig.~\ref{fig:radiox}) and exhibits two surface brightness peaks: one in the east, near the peak of the eastern cluster X-ray emission (possibly indicating the presence a radio halo-like source), and another in the west, offset by $\sim$300 kpc from the center of the western cluster X-ray emission.
-These two peaks can be noticed also in the profiles shown in Fig.~\ref{fig:profile}, which were derived by integrating the flux density within rectangular regions of 16\arcsec\ width along the source extension (see inset).
+The origin of the latter radio peak is unclear, as it could trace a region where the radio emission is higher either due to the local dynamics of the thermal gas (which may boost the nonthermal emission), or due to the presence of relativistic plasma injected in the medium by cluster radio galaxies.
+The two peaks can be noticed also in the profiles shown in Fig.~\ref{fig:profile}, which were derived by integrating the flux density within rectangular regions of 16\arcsec\ width along the source extension (see inset).
 Starting from each peak, we fitted the data points on the side opposite the other cluster with a decaying exponential model and mirrored the resulting profile toward the center of the cluster pair.
 These fits are not intended to have any physical meaning, but are rather used to visualize that the emission between the clusters declines more gradually, and that it is not simply due to the superposition of the two exponential profiles.
 This suggests that the radio emission connecting the two clusters has been enhanced during their interaction. \\

+The faint radio emission, which closely follows the X-ray morphology of the thermal gas, likely originates from turbulence in the region between the two interacting clusters.
+Since it remains uncertain whether \cl\ is observed before or after pericenter passage \citep{doner25sub}, we discuss the interpretation for its origin in both dynamical scenarios. \\